elisawarner/Google_Scholar_Comparator/README.md

 ![Image of Google Scholar Comparator](https://github.com/elisawarner/Final_Project/blob/master/Google_Comparator-2.png) *List of top Google Scholar Search Results Table*

+## Technical Details: What Happens When the Code Runs
+1. The browser cache for the static folder is deleted.
+The user visits localhost:5000 and sees a landing page with a search bar.
+This is run by Flask, which borrows a template called interface.html
+2. Search terms are separated and stripped.
+The Google Scholar Search Results for each term are first searched for in the cache file, then request from Google Scholar if not in the cache.
+This data is ultimately cached.
+3. The data is parsed to return only Publications and information about them.
+A Class called **Paper** is used to parse the data, and will also return information set in formats for csv and Flask manipulation
+4. All incoming data is inserted into a database (wrapper_call()).
+The database is first set up with the setup_database().
+The insert() function is used to insert the data into the "Publications" Database.
+Information sent to the "Subjects" database is directly handled through the wrapper_call() function.
+5. Number of citations for each Publication in each Subject is saved for later
+6. A csv file of each searh term data is saved as an extra
+7. The plotdata() function takes the citation information from each search term and creates one graph with multiple boxplots based on the number of citations for each search term.
+8. Information about the top 5 Publications for each search term is sent from Class Paper (method: package_html()) to results.html.
+The figure (saved in the static folder) is also integrated into the Results page.
+9. The User can refresh the page to start again.

 ### Acknowledgments and Citations:
 * Complex caching system with expiration date courtesy of: Anand Doshi, nytimes.py